 "Lord Buckingham," she acknowledged coolly.

 "Milady," he returned.
 "Do you have it?"
 His voice was deep, but with as refined a tone as any of the royalty.

 "Yes," said Milady.
 She produced the small white package and handed it to him.
 Buckingham slowly unwrapped it, and they both stared at the ornate silver necklace, inlaid with purple stones, that lay within the cloth.
 Buckingham gave a low whistle.

 "Yes," he said.
 "This will be perfect for our plans.
-Just as the Cardinal wanted."
-He mounted his horse, which began to trot away, but Milady called after him.
+The Cardinal will never see it coming."
+With a triumphant smirk to himself, he mounted his horse and began to ride away, but Milady called after him.